How do I form a corporation in Kansas?

 Topeka, KS 66612-1594

 Filing your Articles of Incorporation is $90 online or $90 by mail.
 Nonprofits are charged a $20 filing fee.
 When mailing your form, include a check or money order.
 Returned checks are subject to a $25 fee.
-With our business formation services, we can take care of this for you faster and easier than doing it yourself.
+With our business formation plans, we can take care of this for you faster and easier than doing it yourself.

 Filing the Articles of Incorporation for a Professional Corporation